Search for anything...

 Features

-• Rejuvenate Your Body: Our revolutionary hexagon design is made special with body mapping technology.
+• REJUVENATE YOUR BODY: Powerlix camping pad has revolutionary hexagon design made with body mapping technology.
 The hexagon air cells ergonomically support all of your pressure points, giving you superior support and comfort all night long, no matter how you sleep!
-The mat is also a camping gear must haves luxury, being comfortable yet lightweight.
+The sleeping mat is also a camping gear must haves luxury, being comfortable yet lightweight.
 It rolls up small, making it effortless to carry around.
 The cot comes in a variety of color choices, sure to match anyone's personality.

-• Live Your Life to the Fullest: It's time to plan a trip!
-The camp mat cannot be easier to inflate than with our inflating bag.
-It has a dual action, non-leak air valve, to inflate and deflate the mattress.
-Being light & small when packed, it won't cause backaches from its weight, and it fits easily in your backpack.
-Being insulated, it's perfect for the best night of sleep during any type of adventure, whether it be hiking, camping, backpacking, and more, in any weather!
+• LIVE YOUR LIFE TO THE FULLEST: It's time to plan a trip!
+Our sleeping pads cannot be easier to inflate with our inflation bag.
+Easily inflate the pad in 8-10 pumps from included pump inflation bag.
+Pad has a dual action, non-leak air valve to inflate the camping mattress.
+Light & small when packed, it won't cause backaches from its weight and fits easily in your backpack.
+Being insulated, it's perfect for the best night of sleep during adventure, hiking, camping, backpacking, in any weather!

-• Unique Everlasting Durability: It's the mat of all mats!
-The Sleeping Pad is made of durable, outdoor grade materials, such as 75D nylon.
+• UNIQUE LONGLASTING DURABILITY: It's the mat of all mats!
+The inflatable sleeping pad is made of durable, outdoor grade materials.
 It includes thermal insulation, to keep your body warm from the cold winter ground.
-It is 100% waterproof, making it perfect for any outdoor activities.
+Our camping sleeping mat is 100% waterproof, making it perfect for any outdoor activities.
 You can say goodbye to sore backs and other discomforts normally left by bumps and rocks underneath the floor of your tent!

 Brand: POWERLIX